 The Leon Zelman Prize has been awarded since 2013 to people or initiatives that are actively committed to the memory of the Shoah and the dialog between today’s Austria and the victims of National Socialist persecution and their descendants.

-The prize was presented at Vienna City Hall on 16 September 2020.
+The prize was presented at Vienna City Hall in September 2020.
 The first prize is endowed with 5,000 euros and donated by the City of Vienna.

 The jury explains its decision as follows: